 After spending 15 months living in Prague, we’ve seen our share of the best views in Prague.
-In this guide, we pick the very best views of Prague…and show you exactly how to see them for yourself!
+In this guide, we pick the very best photo spots in Prague- and show you exactly how to find them and get incredible pictures for yourself!

 How Can I Choose the Best Views in Prague When the City is Full of Them?

 To say that Prague is beautiful is an understatement of epic proportions.
 It’s more like a jaw-dropping, ooooooooh-inducing, knock-your-socks-off and leave you breathless and in need of a cigarette kind of town.
 Yes – it’s that pretty.

 While there’s plenty of things to do in Prague that don’t involve ogling its red roofs and skyline, jaw agape, chances are you’ll always feel you want to sneak in just a bit more ogling.

 And to that end, we’re more than happy to help.

 After spending more than a year living in the Golden City, we got into the swing of things seeking out the best views in Prague.

 We are BIG into photography – so finding the best photo spots in Prague was at the top of our to-do list.
 And because there are so many great Prague views, we never got bored.

 Sauntering around the city in search of the perfect photo, we got a chance to visit many of Prague’s neighborhoods while we were at it.